 Wash the T-shirt well by adding ¼ c. of washing soda to the wash water.
 Rinse.

-Soak the T-shirt over night in warm water with 2 tbsp. of myrobolan or powdered tannin or several cups of bark, or other tannin source.
+Soak the T-shirt overnight in warm water with 2 tbsp. of myrobolan or powdered tannin or several cups of bark, or other tannin sources.
 Stir it a few times to saturate the fabric completely.
 Remove from the water and wring out.